CGI-FR/IoT-Hub-Portal/dev-guide.md

 ## Storage Account

 The Storage Account is used to store the device models configuration.
-You could benefits from using the same Storage Account that is used by the LoRa Key Management Facade.
+You can use the same Storage Account that is used by the LoRa Key Management Facade.
-This solution will use tables and blob storage to store its data. there is no need to create the tables and containers, the application will do it for you.
+This solution will use tables and blob storage to store its data.
+There is no need to create the tables and containers, the application will do it for you.

 #### Tables

 The application uses the following tables:

-* **DeviceTemplates**: The table that contains the device models configuration.
+* **DeviceTemplates**: The table that contains the device model configurations.
 * **DeviceCommands**: The table that contains the device commands linked to the device models.

 #### Blob Storage